MobSF/Mobile-Security-Framework-MobSF/StaticAnalyzer/tools/jadx/README.md

 **jadx** - Dex to Java decompiler

-Command line and GUI tools for produce Java source code from Android Dex and Apk files
+Command line and GUI tools for producing Java source code from Android Dex and Apk files

 **Main features:**
 - decompile Dalvik bytecode to java classes from APK, dex, aar and zip files